ChadBowman/mercari-scanner/README.md

 or

-Modify `config.ini` to include your Slack API token and the channel you want to alert to:
+Modify `config.ini` to include your Slack API bot token and the channel you want to alert to:

 ```
 [slack]